pleonova/real-estate/README.md

 - Use a lasso to select houses in a particular region and update the bar chart below

 **Bar Chart: Monthly Aggregate Sales (with Median and Average)**<br/>
-Use the filters to select homes you are interested to see the Median prices.
-- All the houses are ordered from highest to lowest each month includes a Median cost as well as Average.
+- All the houses are ordered from highest to lowest each month including a Median cost as well as Average.
 - Clicking on any one home will in the bar chart will highlight it on the map (click on a white space in the bar graph to remove the temporary filter and see all the homes again)

 **Bubble Size: Square Foot Radius - 2 Types**<br/>